antonybudianto/cra-universal/CONTRIBUTING.md

 ## Packages

 This project consists of multiple packages.
-We use [Lerna](https://github.com/lerna/lerna) to manage them.
+We use [pnpm](https://pnpm.io/) to manage them.

 ### @cra-express/core

 Core module where Express app with static and universal loaders gets created.

 ### @cra-express/static-loader

 Sets up static files serving in Express app.

 ### @cra-express/universal-loader

 Sets up universal middleware that is serving SSR in Express app.

-### @cra-express/redux-prefetcher
+### @cra-express/redux-prefetcher (deprecated)

 Simple utility to map your routes and prefetch your data on a server using Redux as a store.

 ### @cra-express/router-prefetcher

 Simple utility to map your routes and prefetch your data on a server.

 ### babel-preset-cra-universal

 This package includes the Babel preset used by CRA Universal.

 ### cra-universal

 Create React App Universal CLI.

 ### demo

 Demo project using CRA-universal.
 It has symlinks to the above packages in node_modules.
 Doesn't get published.

 ### packages/cra-universal/templates